-So, you didn’t sleep so well last night, you’re feeling a little irritable today, lunch left you bloated, and you’re seriously eyeing the space under your desk for a little snooze.
+So, you didn’t sleep so well last night, you’re feeling a little irritable today, lunch left you with the ole' menopause bloat and you’re seriously eyeing the space under your desk for a little snooze.
 Want to hit the gym?

 Yeah, me neither.
 But you might want to drag yourself in anyway.
 Menopause is a time when a lot of women gain weight.
 That may partly be due to a slowing metabolism as hormone levels decline, but it may also be that at this time we tend to eat more (due to decreased sleep and increased anxiety) and exercise less (thank you, bloating and fatigue).

 First, we want to say we think you look terrific.
 Seriously.
 And a little extra weight may actually be protective.
 But if you want to get more fit for health reasons, or just stay in shape for the coming zombie apocalypse, we’re here to help.

 Why worry about your weight?
 It’s a legitimate question.
 Many women embrace aging as it puts less emphasis on their looks and figure and more on their wisdom and experience.
 But the truth is, too many extra pounds in midlife can be hard on your health because of the way our bodies accumulate fat as we age.
 Before menopause, fat tends to be stored on hips, thighs, and buttocks, resulting in a pear shape.
 During and after menopause, fat is more likely to accumulate in the midsection, turning pears into apples.

 And apple shapes are more likely to suffer from heart disease, making it a very good idea indeed to avoid gaining too much weight in midlife.